PDFs by language

 Another way is gradual withdrawal – cutting down on the number of cigarettes you smoke a little bit each day.
 This way, you slowly reduce the amount of nicotine in your body.
 You might cut out cigarettes smoked with a cup of coffee, or you might decide to smoke only at certain times of the day.
 It makes sense to cut down before your quit date in order to reduce withdrawal symptoms, but this can be hard to do.
+It's important to know that merely cutting back (and not quitting) has only minimal health benefits.

 Other methods have been used to help stop smoking, such as over-the-counter products that change the taste of tobacco, stop-smoking diets that curb nicotine cravings, and combinations of vitamins.
 At this time there’s no scientific evidence that any of these work.